Leaving home to start university can be a daunting prospect (soooo exciting but also quite nervous at the same time).

 It maybe that you think you are coping ok, however a chat with a trained counsellor could help improve your well-being even more.
 If you can’t deal with talking to someone face to face some universities are now offering e-counselling where you can chat online or receive email advice.

-- Drink responsibly when you’re out and about during Freshers’ week and beyond
+Make sure you always drink responsibly when you’re out and about during Freshers’ Week and beyond.

-- Look after your own sexual health, don’t leave it up to the other person
+Check that your meningitis vaccination is up to date and look after your own sexual health, don’t leave it up to other people. .

 If you missed out on your meningitis vaccination at home before leaving for university, you can register with a GP at university and get the vaccination there as well as lots of other really useful health advice.